emissary-ingress/emissary/user-guide/install.md

 5. Follow the instructions to install the `edgectl` executable file.

-## Add Hosts and Configure TLS
+## Add Hosts for Automatic HTTPS

 You now have access to the Edge Policy Console, where you can start to secure your application with automatic HTTPS, configure TLS with ease, and create CRDs and mappings independently of your Ops teams.

 To secure your application with HTTPS, you must first add a Host to your Ambassador Edge Stack Configuration.

 **To do so:**